Medicare provides important health coverage for seniors, but it also has many options, rules and deadlines that can be confusing.

 Medicare is complicated, so be sure to ask for help if you need it.

 Part B is medical coverage.
-It helps cover doctor visits, lab tests, X-rays, etc. You pay a monthly premium for Part B (generally $134, but could be higher depending on your income), and it has a deductible.
+It helps cover doctor visits, lab tests, X-rays, etc. (generally somewhere between $150 and $200, but could be higher depending on your income) and it has a deductible.

 Part C is a combination of Parts A and B offered through private insurance companies.
 These plans (also called Medicare Advantage or MA plans) are approved by Medicare and include both Part A and Part B, and typically Part D. They may provide more robust coverage than plans offered directly through Medicare, and you sign up through an outside company.
 Costs vary, so it pays to shop around.